yeasy/docker-compose-files/.github/ISSUE_TEMPLATE.md

 ## Environment
-Any environment information, e.g., os, tool versions, weather.
+Any environment information, e.g., os, tool versions, image version.

 ## How to repeat the problem?
 Detailed steps to repeat the problem.